NeuroML/Documentation/source/Userdocs/Schemas/Synapses.md

-<i>Synaptic blocking mechanism which varys with membrane potential across the synapse, e.g. in NMDA receptor mediated synapses.</i>
+<i>Synaptic blocking mechanism which varys with membrane potential across the synapse, e.g. in NMDA receptor mediated synapses .</i>